 Sample Episode: HE STOLE MY GOLD!!

 Why I Like It: I've never played Minecraft.
 I don't love video games.
-BUT I enjoy funny guys with accents and I can see why young game lovers would love this guy.
+But I can see why young game lovers would love this guy.
 Parents can relax because he keeps it clean.
 Plus it seems, as video games go, Minecraft doesn't involve a lot of murdering other characters so that's probably a plus.

 3. Lullaby Baby